adscorp100/mdhomecarebuild/src/content/blog/support-worker-insurance-australia-what-you-need.md

 - Many insurance providers offer specialized packages for support workers with discounts for multiple policies

 ## Why Support Workers Need Insurance
 Working as a support worker involves unique risks that require proper insurance protection.
+This is a critical step when [starting an NDIS business](/blog/how-to-start-a-successful-ndis-business-in-australia-the-ultimate-2025-guide).
 Without adequate coverage, you could face significant financial and legal consequences if something goes wrong while providing care.
 Insurance is crucial because:

 - You work in people's homes and community settings with vulnerable individuals
 - You may provide personal care, mobility assistance, or medication support